2020PB/police-brutality/reports/Washington.md

 Police on Pine Street again surged forward.
 This time, police on bikes ride into the crowd, jump off and tackle protestors for arrest.

-tags: protestor, bike, tackle, arrest
+tags: protester, bike, tackle, arrest

 id: wa-seattle-47